- Location: Golegaon, Taluka: Junnar, Dist. : Pune JUNNR, Maharashtra 410502

-The passage additionally has tips of mortar and creative creations, both consisted of during the transformation and restored in later celebrations– possibly as late as the 19th century.
-The artistic creations represented Ganesha’s youth, marriage arrangements, battle with fiends, etc
+The passage additionally has tips of mortar and creative creations, both consisting of during the transformation and restored in later celebrations– possibly as late as the 19th century.
+The artistic creations represented Ganesha’s youth, marriage arrangements, battle with friends, etc

 Prior to the massive area doors of Shri, Girijatmaj Ganpati temple are huge columns with images of elephants, horses, lions, and various animals cut on them.
 There are columns with numerous carvings prior to each other cavern.

 The surrounding 6th cavern and fourteenth cavern have Buddha columns in them generally considered as Bouddha-Stupa.
 These caverns are made into the state of the side of the equator interiorly.
 That is the factor, echoes can be successfully heard.

 The Sanctorum of the temple hotshots a large scope of overwhelming workmanship as reverential creative productions of Shri Guru Dattatray.
 Lord Ganesh laying on Shiv-Parvati’s lap, Bal Ganesh playing an ancient game like ludo made by using routine hues.

 There is no power to light up in the temple.
 The temple is established with the completion goal that throughout the day it is continuously lit up by the sun-beams.

 The idol of Lord Shree Ganesha in Lenyadri Ganpati Temple.